DeSiGnEr46/blockchain-go/README.md

 # blockchain-go

-Chaincode desarrollado para Hyperledger Fabric por Oliver López Olmedo como parte del Trabajo de Fin de Máster.
+Chaincode developed by Oliver López Olmedo as part of his TFM at the University of Málaga.

-Basado en el ejemplo "fabcar" incluido en los 'fabric-samples' oficiales.
+Based on the "fabcar" chaincode example included in Hyperledger Fabric "fabric-samples".